opensearch-project/project-website/_posts/2024-04-30-A-comprehensive-guide-to-setup-and-connect-self-managed-dashboards-with-Amazon-OpenSearch-domain.md

 > To establish a connection with the managed OpenSearch domain, it's necessary to uninstall the security plugin from self-managed OpenSearch Dashboards.
 Otherwise, the Dashboards' security plugin will anticipate a secured domain and will fail to make a connection

 ## Steps to remove the security plugin and spin up a self-managed dashboards
-1. Remove all Security plugin configuration settings from opensearch_dashboards.yml or place the below example file in the same folder as the Dockerfile
+1. Remove all Security plugin configurations from opensearch_dashboards.yml or place the below example file in the same folder as the Dockerfile
 ```yml
 server.name: opensearch-dashboards
 server.host: "0.0.0.0"